 When you’re hurt in an auto accident, you want nothing more than to have your injuries and damages covered, so you can get well and get your life back.
 You deserve compensation for your injuries, but sometimes holding the guilty parties responsible can be tricky.
 Insurance companies will try just about anything to avoid paying and you need someone experienced in how the law works to fight back on your behalf.

 If you’ve been in this kind of accident, call the services of a qualified Odessa car accident lawyer.
 Make sure your rights are protected and you get the full compensation to which you’re entitled under the law.
-For more information and a free, no-obligation discussion about your case, call the offices of Robert White today.
+For more information and a free, no-obligation discussion about your case, contact the offices of Robert White today.